 - Intraperitoneally: In intraperitoneal chemotherapy, the drugs are inserted directly into the abdomen.

-It is up to a patient’s specialist to determine which method of administration is most appropriate.
-The decision will depend on a variety of patient-to-patient factors, such as health history, histology, and the stage of the cancer.
+It’s up to a patient’s specialist to determine which method of administration is most appropriate.
+The decision will depend on a variety of patient-to-patient factors, such as health history and the stage of the cancer.
 The treatment plan depends heavily on the patient’s current health, as this impacts how aggressive of an approach will be taken.

 Chemotherapy is often recommended for patients with varying stages of cancer.
 For early-stage patients, the goal will be to eliminate the cancer.
 For other patients where this is an unlikely outcome, the main objective of the treatment will be to simply relieve symptoms and prolong life expectancy of mesothelioma patients.